 How is your business set up?
 Your lender will need to know if you are an LLC or a corporation.
 Some lenders will not loan to a sole proprietor or individual.
 Make sure you are clear on all the details of your agency:

 - Who are the named owners and what are each of your percentages of ownership?

 - Who needs to sign on a loan?

 - Is your licensing up to date?

-Your legal and accounting team can review and update your operating agreement, bylaws and articles of incorporation.
-Review your ownership and list only those people still affiliated with your firm in your operating agreement.
+You or your legal and accounting team should consider reviewing and updating your operating agreement, bylaws and articles of incorporation.
+Review your ownership and list only those people still affiliated with your agency in your operating agreement.
 Make sure the agreements spell out each partner’s roles and responsibilities.
 Your lawyer and accountant may make additional recommendations.

 Examine your insurance licensing and state/local business licensing.
 If you are not in good standing, renew all relevant licenses.
-An expired license can slow down your loan application process.
+Be aware that an expired license can slow down your loan application process.

 Your lender needs to have a clear understanding of your financial picture.
 Your books should demonstrate a profitable and well-run company.
-Delivering unclear and incomplete documentation will raise an automatic red flag to lenders, suggesting that your company is disorganized.
+Delivering unclear and incomplete documentation will raise an automatic red flag to lenders, possibly suggesting that your agency is disorganized.

 Lenders are looking for borrowers who can clearly demonstrate growth, client retention and timely payment of obligations.
-They will likely ask for two years of tax returns, one year of bank statements, carrier reports and current P&L statements.
+Most lenders will likely ask for two years of tax returns, one year of bank statements, carrier reports and current P&L statements.